MattLong87/BrightLabel/README.md

 Once the basic functionality of the app was implemented, I reviewed each screen and added details to cover various states and user flows.
 For example:
 - Loading/"skeleton" screen while product info is fetched
 - Error message if product is not found
-- Informative message when Saved Products screen is empty
+- Clear empty state message when no saved products
 - Ability to delete a scanned product
 - Button to exit the camera screen without scanning a barcode

 ### Testing
-There is some very basic unit test coverage for the parseDataFromApi utility.
+There is some initial unit test coverage for the parseDataFromApi utility, with clear opportunity to expand.
 Further tests could be added for this function, the data fetching function in [upc].tsx, and many other components app-wide.

 ### Future Improvements
-- Experiment with using on-device AI to dynamically assign an emoji/icon to scanned foods (for example, 🥫 when a can of soup is scanned)
 - Respect dark mode settings with useColorScheme()
 - Search and filter options for the Saved Products screen
+- Experiment with using on-device AI to dynamically assign an emoji/icon to scanned foods (for example, 🥫 when a can of soup is scanned)